laulandn/PETSCIIRobotsMac/README.md

 + Missing several important graphic functions.
 + No sound.

+Original SDL code is still present and works.  #define "_MAC" to build for Mac instead.

 Unfinished.

 Mostly done as a proof-of-concept of how this would be a relatively simple project, even for beginning programmers.